 ¬ You can enroll in the tutor training course either through the Math department or the Education department.
 Math 301 is a 2-unit course.
 Ed197, which can be taken for 2 or 3 units, can be used toward satisfaction of the Education Minor.
 This is a great way to learn about teaching in higher education, gain experience in the processes and practices of learning mathematics at a top university, and develop concrete tools and techniques in teaching.

-¬ Field Studies tutors must have completed first year calculus and have completed or be currently taking Math 53, Math 54, Math 55, or Statistics at UC Berkeley.
+¬ Field Studies tutors must have completed first year calculus and priority is given to those who have completed or are currently taking Math 53, Math 54, Math 55, or Statistics at UC Berkeley.
 Students who have completed the Math 10-series at UC Berkeley are also encouraged to apply for Field Studies, due to the unique demands of supporting Math 10AB.

 ¬ Field Studies tutors are required to attend a weekly tutor training seminar and do all assignments.
 In the seminar, tutors will learn tutoring and teaching techniques and discuss issues involved in teaching math and statistics.
 This seminar will emphasize individual tutoring and group teaching.
 Tutors will receive feedback from both their peers and the program coordinators.